-- If school is cancelled at any time during the day, NO MIDDLE SCHOOL OR YOUTH practices may be held. - If there is a snow/inclement weather day, optional varsity practices may occur after 2:00 p.m. and only after conditions improve, with the approval of the Superintendent. - The snow day schedule will be set by the AD. - If the area is under a tornado watch or warning, all events will be postponed or cancelled until after the watch or warning has been lifted.
+- If there is a snow/inclement weather day, optional practices may occur with the approval of the Superintendent. - The snow day schedule will be set by the AD. - If the area is under a tornado watch or warning, all events will be postponed or cancelled until after the watch or warning has been lifted.